 - be sufficiently mature, resilient, and collegial to likely succeed on a study abroad program.

 Many programs have additional eligibility requirements, minimum class standing or faculty leader approval.
 For program-specific requirements, check the webpage for your specific program at this website.

 You can study abroad as a first-year student at Loyola on some of our faculty-led programs.
 Please contact OIP for details on which of our faculty-led programs are open to first-year programs.
 For all other programs, you'll generally need to be at least a second-year during your study abroad term.

 Non-Loyola (Visiting) Students

-*If you aren't a degree-seeking student at Loyola, yes, you can study abroad on our Global Centers and Global Faculty-Led Programs, you just need to be admitted to Loyola as a visiting student first.
+*If you aren't a degree-seeking student at Loyola, you can study abroad at our study abroad centers and on our faculty-led programs, you just need to be admitted to Loyola as a visiting student first.
 For assistance with applying to Loyola as a visiting student, please contact Ms. Cecilia Razo-Seifert in LUC Undergraduate Admissions.
 For assistance completing your study abroad application at this website, please contact us at OIP.

 OSCCR Records and Study Abroad